 There was no outlook written for Garrett Hartley in 2017.
 Check out the latest news below for more on his current fantasy value.

 Garrett Hartley Contract Information:

-Released by the Saints in December of 2013.
+Released by the Steelers in October of 2015.

 To instantly reveal our fantasy analysis of every player – including Garrett Hartley – simply subscribe now.